golemcloud/golem-agentic/README.md

 ## TODO (to be made as tickets)

+Mostly the prototype implementation already did the complex or confusing parts, and what's remaining are details.

 * Currently tested with just string arguments,.
 Make sure paramerter types and return types talks proper WitType , and implement proper mapping between WitType and argument types.
 * Make sure external interactions look like typesafe rpc calls when interactiing with agents - meaning golem repl shouldn't talk low level WITs.
 This should be possible if typesafe rpc is possible.
 Multiple   suggestions exist such as custom_section, adapter etc. There were a few time consuming parts but confident external interactions such as from REPL can be typesafe, if RPC is already proven to be typesafe.
 * Make sure [code_first_agent](https://github.com/golemcloud/golem/compare/main...code_first_agent) branch in golem OSS is merged into OSS. golem-wit changes and implementation already exist here.
 Some integration tests already exist in this branch.